PO Box 837, 10 SOUTH MAIN STREET

 Fines are assessed on overdue library items at a rate approved by the Trustees and posted in the Library and on its website.
-When a patron’s fine reaches five dollars or more, additional items are not allowed to be checked out until the fine is under $5.
+Patrons with overdue items will not be able to check out additional materials until their overdue items are renewed, returned, paid for, or replaced by the patron.

 XVI.
 Unattended Children Policy

 The Gay-Kimball Library welcomes use by children.
 The staff is happy to assist them in use of Library materials or services.
 For the child’s safety and comfort, a responsible adult or sibling should accompany young children while they are using the Library.